umbraco/UmbracoDocs/10/umbraco-ui-builder/getting-started/configuration.md

 ---
-description: Configuring Konstrukt, the back office UI builder for Umbraco.
+description: Configuring Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Configuration